sersicoh/to-do-list-react/README.md

 [link to: to-do-list-with-react](https://sersicoh.github.io/to-do-list-react/)

 ## Description
 As one of my homework, I was going to make a small and simple to-do list app.
-For now this app have not interactions yet.

-## Updates
-This version is next homework.
-I refactored to react app.

 ## Update 02.08.2022
 Application is running with React-Redux and Styled Components